malaoudi/Meme-iOS-App/README.md

 View saved Memes as a list. <br/>
 Delete saved Memes in your list. <br/>

-Testing The App: <br/>
+# Testing: <br/>

-Download the project to your computer from this project page. <br/>
+To test the app, download the project to your computer from this project page. <br/>
 Once the project is downloaded, open the .xcodeproj file from the folder. <br/>
 Run the project either using the iPhone simulator or your device.
 I recommend running the project on the latest iPhone device.
 It should be compiled with the latest version of Xcode. <br/>
 If you choose to download it on your device, please plug in your device to your computer and make the device target your device model.
 Then click 'run'. <br/>